 Symptoms have been reported as ranging from mild to severe.
 Symptoms may appear 2-14 days after exposure.

-If you are having trouble breathing, experience pain in your chest, are confused, or have bluish lips or face, get medical attention immediately by calling 911 or going to the nearest emergency department.
+If you are having trouble breathing, experience pain in your chest, are confused, unable to wake or stay awake, or have bluish lips or face, get medical attention immediately by calling 911 or going to the nearest emergency department.

 Click below for the CDC's Cornavirus Self-Check Tool!